DanOvando/population-effects-of-mpas/README.md

 [here](https://github.com/DanOvando/spasm), and installed using `remotes::install_github("danovando/spasm")`

-> > Marine Protected Areas (MPAs) cover between 3-7% of the world’s
+> > Marine Protected Areas (MPAs) cover 3-7% of the world’s ocean, up
-> > oceans, up from less than 1% in the year 2000.
-The Convention on
+> > from less than 1% in the year 2000, and international commitments
-> > Biological Diversity calls for 10% of coastal waters to be protected
+> > call for 10%, 30%, and even 50% coverage.
+The premise underlying MPA
-> > inside MPAs by 2020, while the International Union for Conservation
+> > expansion is that they conserve biodiversity, habitats, and fished
-> > of Nature calls for 30% protection by 2030.
-It is often clear that
+> > populations.
+While numerous studies show that MPAs produce
-> > MPAs produce conservation benefits inside their borders, but many
+> > conservation benefits *inside* their borders, many MPAs are also
-> > MPAs are also justified on the grounds that they also benefit the
+> > justified on the grounds that they confer conservation benefits to
-> > broader region outside their borders.
-Despite the expanding role of
+> > the broader population *beyond* their borders.
+This paper examines
-> > MPAs in marine resource management, we lack a clear understanding of
+> > the conditions under which MPAs can provide population-level
-> > what the regional effects of MPAs might be, and how we might detect
+> > conservation benefits inside and outside their borders, and shows
-> > them in scientific studies.
-We used a bio-economic simulation model
+> > that even in cases when the conservation benefits are large, they
-> > to demonstrate how the regional effects of MPAs are affected by a
+> > are inherently difficult to detect empirically.
+A network of MPAs
-> > suite of economic and environmental drivers and show how commonly
+> > was put in place in The Channel Islands National Marine Sanctuary in
-> > used methods to measure inside-MPA effects are likely to fail to
+> > 2003, with a goal of providing regional conservation and fishery
-> > capture the regional impacts of protection.
-We present an empirical
+> > benefits.
+Evidence indicates that the Channel Island MPAs have
-> > strategy for estimating regional MPA effects on biomass density
+> > increased biomass densities inside the MPAs, but we are unable to
-> > using 16 years of data from inside and outside of MPAs within the
+> > find a clear effect of these same MPAs at the population level.
+MPA
-> > Channel Islands, California, USA.
-We find no statistically clear
+> > effect sizes less than 30% are likely to be difficult to detect
-> > effect of MPAs on aggregate mean biomass densities of targeted
+> > (even when they are present), and the size of many MPA networks
-> > finfish throughout the study region.
-To make meaningful progress on
+> > suggests that effect sizes may often be smaller than 30%.
+Our
-> > MPA design and evaluation, the next generation of MPA science must
+> > results provide a novel assessment of the population-wide effects of
-> > address the challenge of understanding and estimating the regional
+> > a large and iconic Marine Protected Area network, and provide
-> > effects of MPAs across the diversity of species in the ecosystem.
+> > guidance for communities charged with monitoring and adapting MPAs.